-- SPORT Firm tuning of the spring elements with very direct feedback from the chassis - STREET Normal tuning of the spring elements with direct feedback from the chassis - COMFORT Soft tuning of the spring elements with good feedback from the chassis

-Different tunings for the damping of the spring elements can be selected in the "Damping" menu.
+Damping SPORT STREET C COMFORT )n Possible states SPORT - Firm tuning of the spring elements with very direct feedback from the chassis STREET - Normal tuning of the spring elements with direct feedback from the chassis COMFORT - Soft tuning of the spring elements with good feedback from the chassis Different tunings for the damping of the spring elements can be selected in the "Damping" menu.
 You can choose from "SPORT", "STREET", and "COMFORT".
+401831-01